 The Calder Cup trophy itself was actually first awarded in 1938 to the Providence Reds for winning the second International-American Hockey League championship.
 (In 1996, George Parsons of the Syracuse Stars was presented the Calder Cup in a ceremony at the Onondaga County War Memorial, as it is believed the Stars never received a trophy for their 1937 championship.)

-A total of 32 different cities have had their AHL member club win the Calder Cup, led by Hershey with 11 and Cleveland with 10.
-Springfield (seven), Rochester (six), Providence (five), Chicago (two) and Grand Rapids (two) are the other active cities with more than one title.
+A total of 33 different cities have had their AHL member club win the Calder Cup, led by Hershey with 11 and Cleveland with 10.
+Springfield (seven), Rochester (six), Providence (five), Chicago (three) and Grand Rapids (two) are the other active cities with more than one title.

 Twenty-nine members of the Hockey Hall of Fame have won the Calder Cup in their careers, including Johnny Bower, Terry Sawchuk, Emile Francis, Gerry Cheevers, Al Arbour, Andy Bathgate, Larry Robinson, Doug Harvey, Patrick Roy and Fred Shero.

 Not only have great players won the Calder Cup, but outstanding coaches have also hoisted the AHL’s championship trophy.
 Hall of Famer Fred “Bun” Cook holds the distinction of winning seven Calder Cups in his career; no other AHL head coach has ever won more than three.
-Current NHL head coaches with Calder Cup titles on their resumes include Barry Trotz (Portland, 1994), John Tortorella (Rochester, 1996), Peter Laviolette (Providence, 1999), Todd McLellan (Houston, 2003), John Stevens (Philadelphia, 2005), Bruce Boudreau (Hershey, 2006), Jon Cooper (Norfolk, 2012), Jeff Blashill (Grand Rapids, 2013) and Jared Bednar (Lake Erie, 2016).
+Current NHL head coaches with Calder Cup titles on their resumes include Barry Trotz (Portland, 1994), John Tortorella (Rochester, 1996), Peter Laviolette (Providence, 1999), Todd McLellan (Houston, 2003), Bruce Boudreau (Hershey, 2006), Jon Cooper (Norfolk, 2012), Jared Bednar (Lake Erie, 2016) and Sheldon Keefe (Toronto, 2018).

-More than 100 players and coaches have won both the Calder Cup and Stanley Cup in their careers, including Ace Bailey, Brian Engblom, Dick Gamble, Butch Goring, Adam Graves, Peter Mahovlich, Kirk Maltby, Ab McDonald, Patrick Sharp, Fred Shero, Brian Skrudland, Jeff Carter, Mike Richards, Braden Holtby and John Carlson.
+More than 100 players and coaches have won both the Calder Cup and Stanley Cup in their careers, including Ace Bailey, Brian Engblom, Dick Gamble, Butch Goring, Adam Graves, Peter Mahovlich, Kirk Maltby, Ab McDonald, Patrick Sharp, Fred Shero, Brian Skrudland, Jeff Carter, Braden Holtby, John Carlson, and 2021 Stanley Cup winners Tyler Johnson, Alex Killorn and Ondrej Palat.

 Two-time Calder Cup champion Darren Haydar is the AHL’s all-time leader in playoff goals (63) and points (143), and three-time winner Bryan Helmer has played in more Calder Cup Playoff games (159) than anyone else.
 Marcel Paille’s 49 playoff victories are the most ever by a goaltender, and Bill McDougall set single-season records that may never be broken when he tallied 26 goals, 26 assists and 52 points during the 1993 postseason with the Cape Breton Oilers.